jay-kav/Trip-Planner/functional_spec/functional_spec.md

 ### 1.1 Overview

 #### Purpose and Function of the project:
-The product is an online trip planner, providing a user-friendly platform for crafting itineraries, catering to the needs of frequent travelers.
+The application is an online trip planner, providing a user-friendly platform for crafting itineraries, catering to the needs of frequent travelers.
 It targets time-pressed professionals who travel extensively for work and tourists seeking convenient scheduling in unfamiliar locations.

 To utilize the system, users must create an account.
 The system requires location, date, time, and travel distance information to generate an itinerary.
 Upon successful input, the user will be presented with three distinct itineraries to choose from.